 Most Medical Center entrances will be open and managed by UCM Public Safety staff.
 Two entrances normally staffed (Surgery-Brain and Wyler) have been locked 24/7 as of 5 PM on Wednesday, March 18th at 5 PM.
 Individuals will need to use their Medical Center IDs to enter through these entrances.
 Contact UCM Public Safety at 2-6262 to address issues with access to the Medical Center.

-The Physical Sciences Division will continue to provide liquid nitrogen and compressed gas cylinders during the research ramp down.
-Orders should still be submitted to: firstname.lastname@example.org.
+The Physical Sciences Division will continue to provide liquid nitrogen and compressed gas cylinders during the research resumption period.
+Orders should still be submitted to: email@example.com.

 The loading docks for the BSD Campus Buildings and Medical Center will continue to operate.
 Non-perishable items received will be delivered to designated laboratory locations.
 Perishable items will be delivered to designated laboratory locations.
 If staff isn’t available to receive perishables in BSD Campus Buildings, they will be placed in a cold room for storage.
 Laboratory staff will be notified.
 Mail will be distributed to existing mailboxes or administrative offices for further distribution by faculty and staff.

 Custodial services will be provided to BSD areas during this period.
-Facilities Operations is working with each service provider to establish a custodial maintenance program during the ramp-down period.
-The custodial maintenance program will include routine cleaning of public spaces, high touch areas (e.g., door knobs/handles, entryway doors, elevator buttons), and support to laboratory and administrative areas.
-The details of those programs are being finalized.
+Facilities Operations has worked with each service provider to establish a custodial maintenance program during the research resumption period.
+The custodial maintenance program will include routine cleaning of public spaces, high touch areas (e.g., doorknobs/handles, entryway doors, elevator buttons), and support to laboratory and administrative areas.
+The details of those programs outlined in this Cleaning Program Description.

-Facilities Operations has contacted critical service providers (e.g., glass wash equipment, growth chamber, RO water systems) to verify they will continue to support BSD facilities and systems.
-Service providers have consistently stated they will continue responding to service requests and planned maintenance tasks.
+Facilities Operations continues to coordinate with critical service providers (e.g., glass wash equipment, growth chamber, RO water systems) to verify they will continue to support BSD facilities and systems.
+Service providers continue responding to service requests and planned maintenance tasks.
 We will continue to monitor support from these vendors.

 In accordance with University and Medical Center directives, most events, meetings, and seminars have been cancelled.
-Given the uncertainty of current affairs, approval for new meetings, events, etc. within Facilities Operations’ Event Management System (EMS) will be very limited.
+Given the uncertainty of current affairs, approval for new meetings, events, etc. within Facilities Operations’ Event Management System (EMS) have stopped.
 Events critical to support our research, education, and patient care missions will be evaluated on a case-by-case basis.

 Multi-Media Services has developed a staggered personnel schedule to provide limited on-site support for BSD operations during the ramp down.
 Mission-critical events and leadership support may be given priority.
 Staff will be working remotely to provide services to customers.
 Faculty and staff should contact Multi-Media services at 773-702-6265 for assistance.

 Campus shuttles are running normally, with the flexibility to change operations if necessary to align with public health guidance.
-To facilitate work that requires a presence on campus, the University will provide parking in the Ellis Garage through March 31.
+To facilitate work that requires a presence on campus, the University will provide parking in the Ellis Garage.
+UCM Parking facilities remain open.
+Faculty and staff may obtain information on parking for UCM Parking facilities on the UCM intranet site.